maxzheng/great-life-guide/README.md

 Meditation
 ----------

-Meditate mindfully to clear the mind and train attention, which improves utilization of memory and cognitive processing.
+[Mindfulness meditation](https://www.mindful.org/meditation/mindfulness-getting-started/) is where pay attention to nothing, your breath, or any single thing for a long time.
+Simply by doing that calms the mind and trains attention, which improves utilization of memory and cognitive processing by moving [mental energy](https://www.forbes.com/sites/raquelbaldelomar/2017/01/31/manage-your-mental-energy-to-be-more-productive-at-work/) -- a limited and precious resource -- away from random thoughts to specific desired ones.
 This also helps with awareness of emotions and other states of the body and mind, which helps to keep them in check and to maximize their use for your benefits.

+The [body scan meditation](https://www.mindful.org/beginners-body-scan-meditation/) is another good one where you go through your entire body from head to toe focusing on one area at a time mindfully to really feel and be with your body.

 Motivation
 ----------